amrfouda/ASUMobiCarG08/README.md

 	** We're planning to add other components for the next stages.

-2-	We were divided into 3 teams:
+2-	We were divided into 3 teams to accomplish stage 1:

 	First team members were: Hesham Hussein, Moatassem Adel, Youssef Essam and Youssef Galal.
 	This team was responsible to search for the optimum components and buying it, while cooperating with the other teams.